karthick-raja-1321/JavaFX-Bus-Ticket-Booking-System/README.md

-# JavaFX-Bus-Ticket-Booking-System

-Bus Ticket Booking System with
+# Bus Ticket Booking System

+A JavaFX-based bus ticket booking system where users can search for available buses, book tickets, and pay for tickets.
+Admin manages buses and ticket sales.

+## Built with:

 •	JavaFX